olino3101/olino3101/README.md

 I'm a 19-year-old student at **42 Tokyo** with a strong interest in **AI**, **XR (VR/AR)**, and creative tech.
 I’m looking for an internship where I can **apply my problem-solving skills**, **work on real-world projects**, and **learn from experienced developers**.
+It will help me for getting my RNCP7 title (master equivalent)
 ---

 ## 💼 CV Highlights